As a nationally certified and licensed professional counselor, Janis helps her clients resolve relationship conflicts and trust issues.

 It's been a week since your secret was revealed.
 You feel awful, maybe a little depressed, and incredibly guilty.
-Every morning you wake up hoping it was that bad dream again you've been having for the past few months.
+Every morning you wake up hoping it was that bad dream that you've been having for the past few months.
 But this is real.

 Your secret is out and your partner knows.
 Your greatest fear is that your lapse in judgment will end the best relationship you've ever had.
-The question you keep asking yourself, over and over is, "Will she ever trust me again?"
+The question you keep asking yourself, over and over is, "Will they ever trust me again?"

 The tension between the two of you in the house is thick, mixed with anger, hurt, love, remorse, and uncertainty.
 Emotional connection and distance occupy the same space, resulting in a tug-of-war between two souls.
-Even amid the silent treatment, her eyes speak to you saying, "Can we survive this?"
+Even amid the silent treatment, their eyes speak to you saying, "Can we survive this?"

-The Road to Rebuilding Trust is Not an Easy One
+The Road to Rebuilding Trust

 This familiar scenario above plays out daily in the lives of couples who are facing the devastation of broken trust in their relationships.
 Depending upon the strength and foundation of the relationship, many couples do not survive.
 The betrayal cuts too deep, leaving wounds that can remain raw for years.
 The betrayed partner often is the one who finds the emotional and psychological injury too painful to overcome.